Madison clerk reminds absentee voters: Drop boxes closed for April 5 election

 In a 4-3 decision, the court’s conservative majority refused to extend a stay through the April 5 election on a previous ruling out of Waukesha County that prohibited the boxes.
 The case was brought by the conservative Wisconsin Institute for Law and Liberty.

-The state's nonpartisan Legislative Audit Bureau in October found the boxes were used in at least 43 cities, 46 villages and 156 towns throughout the state in the Nov.
-3, 2020, election.
-According to a map the agency created, from 24 to 54 municipalities in each of seven regions of the state used them, including in the northeast and northwest parts of the state where former President Donald Trump won the vast majority of counties.
+The state’s nonpartisan Legislative Audit Bureau in October found the boxes were used in at least 43 cities, 46 villages and 156 towns throughout the state in the 2020 election.
+According to a map the agency created, from 24 to 54 municipalities in each of seven regions of the state used them, including in the northeast and northwest parts of the state where Trump won the vast majority of counties.
 It also found 11 states use the boxes.

 Drop boxes were among the supplies Wisconsin’s clerks purchased in 2020 with money from the Mark Zuckerberg-funded Center for Tech and Civic Life, which has also become a target of Republican ire and that of GOP-appointed special counsel Michael Gableman, who baselessly sees the Chicago-headquartered group as integral to an illegal conspiracy to boost turnout in Democratic-leaning areas in the 2020 election.